Published on

 Step 7 -- Alert before it hurts

-A dashboard only helps when someone is looking at it.
-The point of all this instrumentation is to be told when something is wrong while you are doing something else.
-Every metric in this post is a candidate for an alert:
+A dashboard only helps when someone is looking at it; an alert tells you while you are doing something else.
+Every metric in this post is a candidate:

 • Live circuits climbing (frontend.circuits.active above a ceiling) -- a leak, a bot, or a launch you did not plan for.